Dutch Grand Prix: When to watch practice, qualifying and the race on Sky Sports

 - The race is live at 2pm on Sunday, September 4, with build-up from 12:30pm

-Lewis Hamilton will also arrive in the Netherlands with a point to prove, after a first-lap crash with Fernando Alonso - that the Brit later accepted responsibility for - saw him retire for the first time this season.
+Lewis Hamilton arrived in the Netherlands with a point to prove, after a first-lap crash with Fernando Alonso - that the Brit later accepted responsibility for - saw him retire for the first time this season.

+Alongside his Mercedes' team-mate George Russell, Hamilton found speed on a more favourable track layout during the first two practice sessions.

 As well as watching the action on Sky Sports F1, you can watch it all on the move via Sky Go or the Sky Sports App.
 There will also be regular updates on Sky Sports digital platforms, and Sky Sports News.